12 Jan 2018

 Centre for Criminology and Sociolegal Studies, University of Toronto

-Applicants to the international mobility fund will be asked to provide a brief summary of the proposed activity, a breakdown of the costs you are likely to incur and a description of the outcomes you anticipate from the activity.
+Applicants will be asked to provide a brief summary of the proposed activity, a breakdown of the costs you are likely to incur and a description of the outcomes you anticipate from the activity.

 For the full application form contact firstname.lastname@example.org